 Today, the island offers a variety of activities.
 Modern villages sprawl across Elephantine's center, bustling with activity.
 A small museum entices visitors to view its collections and to linger in its cool green garden Below this garden, at the edge of the water, you can still explore the ancient Nilometer where the ancient priests as well as more modern Romans and Muslims measured the height of the all-important inundation.
 Although little remains of the ancient buildings, you can stand on the site of ancient Egypt's last civilized outpost, atop the sweeping platform of the Temple of Khnum and look south-like the armies of the pharaohs once did, trying to see the dangers lurking deep in hostile Nubia.

 As you descend the museum steps, the path forks.
 Take the southern branch, which leads to the Nilometer and the fortress's ruins.
 About 300 meters southeast of the museum, beneath a sycamore tree (pharaonic symbol of the bountiful earth-goddess) lies the Aswan Nilometer.
-Crafty gaffirs usually keep the barbed-wire gate shut and will expect baksheesh to open it and guide you to the site.
+Crafty gaffirs usually keep the barbed-wire gate shut.
 Built into the ancient quay, the steep staircase plunges down the bank to the river.
 This Nilometer, described by Strabo, was used from pharaonic times.
 Here the priests would measure the height of the inundation and calculate the effects of the flood.
 The steps used to be roofed, the sacred information available only to the initiated.
 The Nilometer was rebuilt by the Romans, and in the 19th C. the Muslims pressed it into service; thus Arabic as well as Roman numerals appear on the steps.

 A public sailing ferry runs to Elephantine, leaving about every 15 minutes from the bank of the Cornishe just north of the EgyptAir office.
 You can reach it by walking down the steps before the park.
 On the island, the ferry docks just below the museum, to the north of the ruins and Nilometer.